soph743/mitosis_detector/README.md

 - pretained on wholeslide pathology images
 - custom linear classifier head
 - accuracy: 84%
+- Better validayion accuracy compared to deep lab
+- proportonate flase positive/false negative outputs
+- Better performance atributed to pathology pretrianing

 ### Selected Model
 We decided to use the Midnight12k model due to its higher performance compared to the Deeplabv3 model

+## Discussion and Reflection
+We found that a the base model for midnight worked best compared to augmented version. for exmaple using HED color space instead of RGB did not significant increase validation accuracy nto did usign a shallow classifier over a linear clissifier head.

+## Next Steps
+We will continue to work towards improving the model through curating a largert collection of data.
+We can try pooling together data from various resources to increase the volume of training data which should contribute to increasing aaccuracy.
+We will also try fine turining hyper parameters of the midnigth model to further improve accuracy and recall and reduce false positives/negatives.

 ## Contributors
 Sophia Cherkaoui (github.com/soph743)